Monday, September 3, 2012

 see also: "meddler"

 Okay!
 Now we're on the same page vocabulary-wise!
 The idea that I've had bobbing around inside my head was seeded during school-age years of my own three daughters.
-I actually loved buying the poster boards, the paints, the stickers, and supervising everything so that our science posters would feature planets that actually revolved, thereby delivering "shock and awe" to the classroom on the day they were due.
-Our work sessions were intense, but they weren't always fun!
-Some nights found me amidst a "perfect storm" where Mary Jo had a complex geometry puzzle to solve and illustrate, Christy was hopelessly scrambling to construct a scale model reptile habitat, and Karen needed a practice audience for a speech demonstrating an object folded in the origami method.
+I actually loved buying the poster boards, the paints and stickers and supervising everything so that our science posters would feature planets that actually revolved, thereby delivering "shock and awe" to the classroom on the day they were due.
+Our work sessions were intense, and they weren't always fun!
+Some nights found me amid a "perfect storm" where Mary Jo had a complex geometry puzzle to solve and illustrate, Christy was hopelessly scrambling to construct a scale model reptile habitat and Karen needed a practice audience for a speech demonstrating an object folded in the origami method.
 Help!
 Remember the ABC comedy episode of "The Middle" where Brick's salt dough map of Indiana was accidentally eaten and he was forced to get help from Axel to replace it with one made of pizza?
 Poor little guy!
 He could have come to our house.
 We would have fit him in somehow!